Chennai: Geography

-Chennai is located on the southeastern coast of India in the northeastern part of Tamil Nadu on a flat coastal plain known as the Eastern Coastal Plains with an average elevation of 6.7 m and highest point at 60 m.
-Chennai's soil is mostly clay, shale and sandstone.
+Chennai is located on the southeastern coast of India and northeastern part of Tamil Nadu.
+It lies on a flat coastal plain known as the Eastern Coastal Plains, with an average elevation of 6.7 m and highest point at 60 m.
+The geology consists of mostly clay soil, with shale and sandstone rocks.
 Clay underlies most of the city with sandy areas found along the river banks and coasts where rainwater runoff percolates quickly through the soil.
 Certain areas in South Chennai have a hard rock surface.
-As of 2018, the city had a green cover of 14.9 per cent, with a per capita green cover of 8.5 square metres against the World Health Organization recommendation of nine square metres.
+As of 2018, the city had a green cover of 14.9 per cent, and a per capita green cover of 8.5 m2 against the World Health Organization recommendation of 9 m2.

-As of 2017, water bodies cover an estimated 3.2 km2 area of the city.
-Two major rivers flow through Chennai, the Cooum River (or Koovam) through the centre and the Adyar River to the south.
+As of 2017, water bodies covered an estimated 3.2 km2 area of the city.
+Two major rivers flow through Chennai, the Cooum River through the centre and the Adyar River to the south.
 A section of the Buckingham Canal built in 1877–78, runs parallel to the Bay of Bengal coast, linking the two rivers.
 Kosasthalaiyar River traverses through the northern fringes of the city before draining into the Bay of Bengal, at Ennore Creek.
 The Otteri Nullah, an east–west stream, runs through north Chennai and meets the Buckingham Canal at Basin Bridge.
 The groundwater table in Chennai is at 4–5 m below ground level on average and is replenished mainly by rainwater.
-Of the 24.87 km coastline of the city, 3.08 km experiences erosion, with sand accretion along the shoreline at the Marina beach and the area between the Ennore Port and Kosasthalaiyar river.
+The city has a 24.87 km coastline, of which 3.08 km experiences erosion, with sand accretion along the shoreline at the Marina beach and the area between the Ennore Port and Kosasthalaiyar.